Celebrating Graduate Research at WPI: Graduate Research Innovation Exchange and i3

 - i3: Investing in Ideas with Impact: This campus-wide presentation competition is all about translating research into value and real-world impact.
 The competition begins in the academic departments, moves on to semifinal events in Arts & Sciences, Engineering, and the School of Business, and concludes with a final showdown and awards presentation on April 13, 2015, to which the entire campus is invited Learn more…

 Why Should You Participate?

 Students who have participated in these events in the past say they are valuable for a number of reasons:

-- You can showcase and receive useful feedback on your work.
+- You can showcase and receive useful feedback on your work in progress.

-- You get to know other graduate students, learn about other research underway on campus, and establish collaborations that may take your work in new directions.
+- You get to know other graduate students, learn about other research underway at WPI, and establish collaborations that may take your work in new directions.

-- Being required to explain your research and its value in a concise and accessible manner will help you to see your work in new ways and understand it in a larger context.
+- Being able to explain your research and its value in a concise and accessible manner is a valuable skill in science, engineering, and business.·

-- Engaging in fruitful discussions about your research can be refreshing, invigorating, and rewarding.
-More than likely, you will return to your research with a new sense of purpose and an even greater desire to make a difference.
+- Sharing your work can be invigorating and rewarding.
+You'll return to your research with a new sense of purpose and a desire to make a difference.

 Once a year, WPI graduate students gather to share their research with the WPI community at the Graduate Research Innovation Exchange.
 This sprawling poster celebration is a showcase of innovation and interdisciplinary collaboration.